Hospice and Palliative Medicine Fellowship – Northeast

 • Systems-based practice

 All fellows will also complete a scholarly project related to research, performance improvement or quality improvement.
-You’ll present your findings in a Grand Rounds at the end of the year.
+You’ll present your findings in Grand Rounds at the end of the year.
 Publication is encouraged but not required.